wordofwarning/wordofwarning.org/current/2017-autumnwinter/pritchard/index.md

 #### In Brief
 From Harlem in the 20th to Salford in the 21st, a century of making the rent.
 Part show, part party — for those just about managing.

-*<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Booking</a> essential as each performance has a limited capacity; NB some previously sold-out shows now have space as people have cancelled.
-Email <a href="mailto:rsvp@habmcr.org?subject=Rent Party waiting list">rsvp@habmcr.org</a> to join a waiting list.*
+*<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Booking</a> essential as each performance has a limited capacity: some previously sold-out shows now have space as people have cancelled.
+To join a waiting list or book in person, please email <a href="mailto:rsvp@habmcr.org?subject=Rent Party waiting list">rsvp@habmcr.org</a> or call/text 07488 308 111.*

 #### Venue + Booking Details
 First Day: Friday 10 November 2017, (8pm sold-out) + 9.30pm